gw-ospo/curioss-patterns/piggyback-onto-a-larger-conference.md

 Participation in the larger event also facilitates recruitment and alignment with broader community trends.

 ## Additional Learning from SnT Technology Transfer Office
-We’ve wanted to run a summit for open source but we’re a very small community.
+We wanted to run a summit for open source but we’re a very small community.
 The population of Luxembourg is 600,000 people.
 However, there are plenty of open source users.

 We piggybacked onto a much wider larger conference and held a dedicated track for OSPOs.

-This really helped us a lot because the wider conference is well organized.
+This helped us a lot because the wider conference is well organized.

 It’s very important to do some research on the audience who attend the wider conference you’re joining up with.
 This is important for your keynote speaker and also for the other speakers and activities you’re planning.